Fragrance compound: Safety and regulation

-In 2005–06, fragrance mix was the third-most-prevalent allergen in patch tests (11.5%).
+In 2005–06, fragrance mix was the third-most-prevalent allergen in USA patch tests (11.5%).
 'Fragrance' was voted Allergen of the Year in 2007 by the American Contact Dermatitis Society.
 An academic study in the United States published in 2016 has shown that "34.7 % of the population reported health problems, such as migraine headaches and respiratory difficulties, when exposed to fragranced products".

 The composition of fragrances is usually not disclosed in the label of the products, hiding the actual chemicals of the formula, which raises concerns among some consumers.
 In the United States, this is because the law regulating cosmetics protects trade secrets.

-In the United States, fragrances are regulated by the Food and Drug Administration if present in cosmetics or drugs, by the Consumer Products Safety Commission if present in consumer products.
+In the United States, fragrances are regulated by the Food and Drug Administration if present in cosmetics or drugs, by the Consumer Product Safety Commission if present in consumer products.
 No pre-market approval is required, except for drugs.
 Fragrances are also generally regulated by the Toxic Substances Control Act of 1976 that "grandfathered" existing chemicals without further review or testing and put the burden of proof that a new substance is not safe on the EPA.
 The EPA, however, does not conduct independent safety testing but relies on data provided by the manufacturer.

 A 2019 study of the top-selling skin moisturizers found 45% of those marketed as "fragrance-free" contained fragrance.